What Is Cord Blood Banking?

 How long can cord tissue be stored?

 Stem cells recovered from stored cord blood may have a limited lifespan.
-A 2017 study found that 80% to 100% of stem cells remained effective in cord blood stored up to 23.5 years, but no studies have been done beyond this time frame, according to Dr. Daneshmand.
+A 2017 study found that 80% to 100% of stem cells remained effective in cord blood stored up to 23.5 years, according to Dr. Daneshmand.

 Can you use stem cells from a family member?